charliedevelopment/craft3-fallback-site/README.md

 	* If a Spanish version does not exist, then *Fallback Site* makes Craft use the English element in place of the Spanish one (With some conditions listed below).
 * If an English element is not found, then the request continues as a 404 as normal.

-See the flowcharts below which demonstrate what happens when requesting a page, `about-us`, in Spanish (`es`).
+See the flowcharts below which demonstrate what happens when requesting a page, `about-us`, under a secondary, Spanish site (located at `/es`) within a multi-site Craft installation.

 **Normal Craft element handling**